-The least fun but still essential part of the entire planning is the measurement of success.
+The evaluation is important to reflect on what you are doing and determine whether it is effective.
 We want to have reliable ways of evaluating our own success and that can help us see our weak spots so we can improve them.
 Metrics play a very important role in this type of measurement.

 You can make this article about campaign strategies better: